unexpectedpanda/retool/readme.md

 **_Dancing Stage Unleashed 3 (Europe)_** would not be included.

 ## Known limitations
 Be aware of the following limitations when using _Retool_.
-These may or may not be addressed in the future.
+These might or might not be addressed in the future.

 #### Doesn't remove older versions of titles
 For example, **_Halo - Combat Evolved (USA)_**,